Idan Raichel: Views and opinions

 In December 2015, the musician took part in "Let's Speak More Music", a UN project called "United Pianos", in which eleven renowned pianists from all across the globe collaborated to play Sergei Prokofiev's Peter and the Wolf.
 The goal of the video was "to promote tolerance and unity through music."

+In May 2025, Raichel shared the stage with Sagui Dekel-Chen, a former hostage captured by Hamas during the October 7 attacks, at Tel Aviv's Hostages Square.